opendcs/opendcs/docs/source/lrgs-userguide.rst

 receipt and archival of messages from up to 100,000 platforms, redistributing them to up to 5,000 users.

-DAPS supports the distribution of DCP messages to the user-organizations via a domestic communications satellite (DOMSAT).
-DAPS continuously broadcasts all incom­ing DCP messages over DOMSAT using a single high-speed channel.
-Thus for a fraction of the cost of a DRGS, users can receive the entire DCS data stream via DOMSAT.

 NOAA also supports the direct transmission of DCP data to users via internet.
 This uses a TCP socket protocol called DDS (DCP Data Service).
 DDS allows users to specify data of interest by DCP address, channel, or